JeffreyAsuncion/IndeedAndJobPosting_ETL_Pipline/README.md

 > pipenv install lxml
 to make web request
 > pipenv install requests
+to load to database
+> pipenv install sqlalchemy

 Purpose : Create an ETL that will scrape a website for Jobs Posting and store in a SQLite3 Database